 Luna grins, her smile looking as friendly as it does deadly.
 “Do you want me to show you?”

-My curiosity is getting to better of me as I wonder what she has planned.
+My curiosity is getting the better of me as I wonder what she has planned.
 She doesn’t look much older than I am.
-I smile as I grab my backpack, hoping we’re going to leave the small cool alcove to someplace dry and warm.
+I smile as I grab my backpack, hoping we’re going to leave the small, cool alcove to someplace dry and warm.

 A gust of wind surrounds us, putting out my little campfire, and we are suddenly propelled into the sky.
 I’m....
 Floating?
 I feel both solid and not at the same time as Luna and I drift towards Hillcrest.